dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 ---
 layout: page
-title: Chromosomal instability (CIN) and selection during cancer development
+title: Chromosomal instability and its impact on selection during cancer development
-description: Mathematical and computational methods to extract tissue-specific CIN occurrence rates and selection coefficients from single-cell DNA-sequencing data
+description: Mathematical and computational methods to extract the occurrence rates and selection coefficients of chromosomal instability from DNA-sequencing data
 img: assets/img/project_CIN_inference_background.png
 importance: 1
 # category: work